matt-harvey/swx/README.rst

 If you pass the ``-s`` option, then the results will be output in "succinct" format, with the total duration shown only, and no activity names shown.
 This does not apply in "list" (``-l``) mode.

+The amount of time spent on each activity during the relevant period is shown in terms of digital hours.

 By default, the number of hours shown is rounded to the nearest tenth of an hour (6 minutes).
 This behaviour can be changed in the Configuration_.